Yogayu/DeepLearningCourse/_build/Part2/Perceptron.md

 $$

-The simple step function we use may looks like this:
+The simple step function we use may look like this: